Sushmita1205/Product_Category_prediction/README.md

 Welcome to this repository!

-**The objective of this project is to build a model to predict the product category using description.**
+**The objective of this project is to built a model to predict the product category using description.**

-**Platform used:** This code in python is developed in Jupyter notebook.
+**Platform Used:** This code in python is developed in Jupyter notebook.

-**Classification algorithm used:** The model is build using Multinomial Naive Bayes classifier.
+**Classification Algorithm Used:** The model is build using Multinomial Naive Bayes classifier.